Information Classification

 Twelve-question wizard

-Handling recommendations per level
+Handling advice per level

 Each classification level gives concrete advice on how the asset should be stored, shared, access-restricted and disposed of.